jinesh511/Androida_App-to-Operate-Bluetooth-and-Wi-Fi./readme.md

 - Java
 - Xml
-- SQLite Data Base

 ## Easy tips to use

-1. Create Database
+1. Bluetooth On-Off
-2. Save
+2. Wifi On-Off
-3. Update
-4. Select

 ## Developed By